gmp26/StopTheClock/Readme.md

 This is the base app that we'll turn into StopTheClock running from a nodeJS server installed on your local machine.

-This result of this stage is published at https://github.com/gmp26/StopTheClock in branch Step0.
+The result of this stage is published at https://github.com/gmp26/StopTheClock in branch Step0.